martintotev/100-days-of-code/log.md

 ### Day 01: 1st of January 2021
 <!-- ##### (delete me or comment me out) -->

 **Today's Progress**: Added a javascript to personalise the introduction message based on the time the browser is in and linked back the UI Kit page.
+I will have to fix some other minor issues and add a few photos.

 **Thoughts:** I need to learn javascript as fast as possible because it was fun to find where the problem was with my script.
 I am a person with extremely minimal knowledge of js and it was challenging